devigned/wasi-worker/README.md

 $ make run-cf
 ```
 You should see something like the following output.

+Please note that if you don't have `wrangler@wasm` installed, you will be prompted to install it.
+Please proceed with (y).

+It may help to be previously logged in to CloudFlare.
+If you are not logged in, you will be prompted to login.
+Please proceed with (y).

+The run
 ```shell
 $ make run-cf
 cargo build --target wasm32-wasi --release